-Applicants for the RHI program also seeking Low Income Housing Tax Credits (LIHTC) from IHDA are eligible for six (6) additional points in the current LIHTC competition, according to IHDA's Qualified Allocation Plan.
-Due to similar goals of housing near jobs and transit, RHI proposals may score additional points in IHDA's 2010 LIHTC round.
+Applicants for the RHI program also seeking Low Income Housing Tax Credits (LIHTC) from IHDA are eligible for twenty (20) additional points in the current LIHTC competition, according to IHDA's Qualified Allocation Plan.
+Due to similar goals of housing near jobs and transit, RHI proposals may score additional points in IHDA's 2012 LIHTC round.
 Information on the LIHTC program, including the Qualified Allocation Plan and full tax credit applications, is available at www.idha.org.
-In order to attain the six points, applicants must schedule a meeting with RHI Staff to coordinate proposals, after receipt of preliminary approval from IHDA.
+In order to attain the twenty points, applicants must schedule a meeting with RHI Staff to coordinate proposals, after receipt of preliminary approval from IHDA.

-Please contact MPC Housing Assistant Angie Leyva at (312) 863-6017 no later than June 22, 2012 to schedule a meeting.
+Please contact MPC Housing Assistant Angie Leyva at (312) 863-6017 no later than July 6, 2012 to schedule a meeting.

-Please submit your RHI Applications by July 16, 2012 to:
+Please submit your RHI Applications by March 15, 2013 to:

-Robin Snyderman Metropolitan Planning Council 140 S. Dearborn, Suite 1400 Chicago, IL 60603
+Breann Gala Metropolitan Planning Council 140 S. Dearborn, Suite 1400 Chicago, IL 60603

-Email: rsnyderman@metroplanning.org
+Email: bgala@metroplanning.org